heroku-python/flask-sockets/README.rst

 The websocket interface that is passed into your routes is `provided by gevent-websocket <https://bitbucket.org/noppo/gevent-websocket>`_.
-The basic methods are fairly straitforward —
-``send``, ``receive``, ``send_frame``, and ``close``.
+The basic methods are fairly straightforward — ``send``, ``receive``, ``send_frame``, and ``close``.